 How Doctors Diagnose Mesothelioma

-Unfortunately, as previously stated, it takes sometimes up to 50 years in order for doctors to diagnose mesothelioma since the symptoms tend to show up slowly.
+It takes sometimes up to 50 years in order for doctors to diagnose mesothelioma.
+The symptoms tend to show up slowly.
 Even then, the symptoms manifest themselves so subtly that unless a physician has a patient’s complete medical and work history, including the fact that he or she was exposed to asbestos, diagnosis may be delayed.

 The Four Stages of Mesothelioma